 How Esperanto works

-Remember that Esperanto is intended for world-wide use.
-It is an auxiliary language, simply constructed but with unlimited possibilities, not a replacement for current languages, but a protector.
+Keep in mind that Esperanto is intended for world-wide use.
+It is an auxiliary language, simply constructed but with unlimited possibilities, not a replacement for current languages, but a protector for them.

 Vocabulary . . .
 English speakers will recognise a lot of Esperanto words, especially when written down.
 They will recognise even more if they studied at school a language like Latin, French or Spanish.
 They will recognise nearly everything if they also studied some German.